openops/mom/README.md

 pockets of culture that tend to be disaccociated from how real people think, often making obscure assumptions about an ideal world.

+MOM is being built as 100% open-source and right out in the open.
+The project welcomes discussion from anyone and we promise to engage with you.
+We don't promise to bend to your will, but we certainly aim to understand where you are coming from.
+Understanding what people are trying to do with software is quinessential to getting it right.
+It makes no sense to build something that people must adapt to.
+Period.

+From the beginning MOM has been designed to be flexible in its technical approach.
+MOM aims to push the boundaries of how operational software is built.
+We believe that if done right, progress can be uninhibited and natural.
+If it makes people's lives easier, people will make it better... for free.
+The problem at effects developers, designers and great thinkers alike.